SumptaOj/rabbitmq-docker/README.md

 ## Project Structure

-The repository has the following structure:
+The repository has the following files:

-rabbitmq/
-  ├── docker-compose.yml
-  ├── Dockerfile_producer
-  ├── Dockerfile_consumer
-  ├── producer.py
-  ├── consumer.py
-  └── README.md

 - `docker-compose.yml`: The Docker Compose configuration file that defines the RabbitMQ server, producer, and consumer services.